-In our FREE tutorial video, ProfileTree explains how easy it can be to build a website using with WIX ADI.
+In our FREE tutorial video, ProfileTree explains how easy it can be to build a website using WIX ADI.

-Let’s take a closer look…
+Let’s take a closer look.

 Getting Started with WIX

-To get started with building your website you will need to sign up if you don’t have an account already.
-Once signed up and signed in you will see a tab saying, “Welcome to WIX”, with a call to action.
+To get started with building your website, you will need to sign up if you don’t have an account already.
+Once signed up and signed in, you will see a tab saying, “Welcome to WIX”, with a call to action.
 Just click on the “Create Your Website” button to get started.

-You may find that some of the categories such as Restaurants and Food, Accommodation and Photography don’t offer the WIX ADI build.
-But you can always try another ADI templates and change it to your needs.
+You may find that some of the categories, such as Restaurants and Food, Accommodation and Photography, don’t offer the WIX ADI build.
+But you can always try another ADI template and change it to your needs.

 After all that process, the ADI will create a website for you.